Mindfulness-Oriented Recovery Enhancement (MORE)

 Implementing MORE in Health Care

 Eric Garland, PhD, LCSW has trained individual clinicians (e.g., social workers, psychologists, physicians, nurses, counselors, physical therapists, etc.) and health care systems to implement MORE as an intervention for people with complex, chronic, and overlapping health and mental health conditions.
-To date, Dr. Garland has provided training in MORE to over 500 clinicians from a range of settings (e.g., private practice, academic health systems, community-based clinics, the military health system), including…
+To date, Dr. Garland has provided training in MORE to over 800 clinicians from a range of settings (e.g., medical centers, addiction treatment, behavioral health, community-based clinics, institutions of higher education, state and local government, the military health system), including…

 John Hopkins Medical School Maryland

 Mt.
 Sinai Hospital New York

 Southwest Care Center New Mexico

 Medical University of South Carolina South Carolina